use-inkubator/Grant-Milestone-Delivery/deliveries/starlay_finance-milestone_1.md

 **Additional Information**

 The mint function, initially stated in our application's milestone, has been removed as it was found to be redundant with the deposit function.
-Also please be aware that the links provided are currently private, as we have not yet conducted the audit.
-After the audit is completed, we will make the code public.